You are here: Home » Dictionary

 See also single-carriageway.

-A colloquial name for a speed bump — so called because it doesn't need to be awake to make you slow down.
+A colloquial name for a speed bump — so called because it can make you check your speed while it's lying down.

 See also traffic calming.

 A system used on certain motorways where electronic signals are computer-controlled to regulate traffic and attempt to reduce congestion.
 Typically these feature variable speed limits, hard shoulder running and blanket CCTV coverage.

 The legal term for roads that are restricted (under section 19 of the Road Traffic Act 1984) to certain classes of vehicle.
 Motorways are a type of Special Road.
 They are distinct from a public right of way, because while a normal right of way is open to all traffic except those specifically prohibited by order, a Special Road is open to no traffic except certain classes specifically allowed by order.
 Non-motorway roads, with motorway characteristics and subject to Special Road legislation, are often referred to as secret motorways.